 “What has an advantage, also has a disadvantage”– that’s just the summary of the whole topic.
-But that is that enough to address the keratin treatment on curly hair issue?
+But is that enough to address the keratin treatment on curly hair issues?
 No.

 So is keratin treatment good or bad for curly hair?